2021-2022 Undergraduate & Graduate Catalog

 - Personal statement

-- TOEFL score (if English is not the applicant's first language).
+- TOEFL score, required if English is not the applicant's first language

 Candidates are admitted to the M.S.T. program based on an assessment of the candidate's potential to successfully complete the program.
-The Graduate Accounting Committee bases admission decisions on previous undergraduate and graduate academic performance, performance on the Graduate Management Admission Test (GMAT), and evidence of other competencies related to program and workplace success.
+The Graduate Accounting Committee bases admission decisions on previous undergraduate and graduate academic performance and evidence of other competencies related to program and workplace success.
+Applicants with a cumulative GPA of at least 3.0 for the last 60 semester hours of undergraduate coursework and with grades of B or better in all intermediate accounting courses at an AACSB-accredited school are considered academically qualified for full admission and the GMAT requirement is waived.
 A TOEFL score of at least 80 (IBT) is required of applicants whose first language is not English.
 Work experience is not required but may be considered in the admissions decision.

 SI = (GPA for last 60 semester hours of undergraduate coursework x 200) + GMAT score.

-Applicants with a scholastic index of 1100, a GMAT score not less than 500, a 3.0 cumulative GPA, and satisfactory evidence in their other credentials are considered qualified for full admission.
+Applicants with a scholastic index of 1100, and satisfactory evidence in their other credentials are considered academically qualified for full admission.

 Applicants may be conditionally admitted to the M.S.T. program due to deficiencies in the applicant's academic preparation or performance, or insufficient evidence to completely assess the applicant's potential for success.
 Students admitted under this status must meet specific requirements detailed in their letter of admission to be fully admitted to the program.